benniehana111/Airfield-Analysis/README.md

 ## Data Description

 The data required for this study comes from two principal sources: Airportdatabase.net and Wikipedia.
+Google Earth can also be used to visually inspect for missing variables.

 Airportdatabase.net allows us to identify all of the airfields in a selected country or region and to collect airfield data including: